MailTape/MailTape-v1/_posts/2019-12-01-Fran-Flora.md

 _Sanjay_: **"**Taken from the Urdu word for 'jungle', this is the title track from sarod-player [Soumik Datta](https://www.soumikdatta.com/)'s latest EP, [Jangal](https://www.soumikdatta.com/music/jangal).
 Resting somewhere roughly between a mellifluous sonic dance and lament, this track contains the tension and release felt throughout the EP, crescendoing into grievous rage as it progresses.**"**

 <p id="outroduction"> That's it for this morning.
 As always, thank you so much for joining us this Sunday.
-Much love and respect to [Fran and Flora](https://www.franandflora.com/) for their Sunday selections, and to one of our newest illustrators [Julie Wojtczak](https://www.instagram.com/julie_wo/) for her brilliant illustration!
+Much love and respect to [Fran and Flora](https://www.franandflora.com/) for their Sunday selections, and to one of our newest illustrators [Julie Wojtczak](https://www.instagram.com/julie_wo/) for her brilliant illustration!</p>

-And if you're eligible to vote in the UK on 12 December, [there is only one humane option](https://labour.org.uk/manifesto/).</p>